 - An execution entity performs application context relocation as and when instructed by the decision-making entity.

-- After successful application context relocation, the EES is informed of the completion by the EAS and the EEC is informed of the completion by the EES.
+After successful application context relocation, the EES is informed of the completion by the EAS and the EEC is informed of the completion by the EES.

+4.2.2 High-level call flows for EAS relocation scenarios

+A complete set of call flows for the EAS relocation scenarios described in TS 23.558 [3] is depicted in figure 4.2.2-1 below.

+Figure 4.2.2-1: Call flows in EAS relocation scenarios defined in SA6

 NEXT CHANGE